 Since 2011, it has also been a vital part of the Medical Research Council’s Centre for Reproductive Health.
 Our work here focuses on the impact of obesity in pregnancy, as well as other “stressors” such as depression and inflammation.

 In October 2016, we also opened our new “preterm birth clinic ” – the first of its kind in Scotland.
 Our work has been cited in national clinical guidelines, and Tommy’s researchers sit on bodies that influence clinical practice nationwide.
 This means that our research directly impacts women across the UK, both through our own clinics and through improving practice guidelines.
-Over 2016, Tommy’s Edinburgh Centre published over 50 papers on pregnancy on topics from the use of progesterone to prevent preterm birth, to the genetics of birthweight.
+Over 2017, Tommy’s Edinburgh Centre published over 62 papers in the pregnancy field.

 The centre is led by Jane Norman with a team of around 30 dedicated researchers, midwives and support staff.